chorman0773/PokemonSMS/Specifications/PokemonDomainEntries/Items.md

 # Info and Copyright Notice #
 ## Copyright ##
 PokemonSMS Public Specification Project, Copyright 2018 Connor Horman Pokemon, the Pokemon Logo, and all Official Pokemon are Copyright Nintendo and Game Freak.
 This Project is in no way affiliated with Nintendo or Game Freak, and disclaims all relation with the above parties.
 This project is intended as a Fan Game, or as Parody of Legitimate Pokemon titles, and no Concreate Game produced using this project should be considered legitimate or affiliated to the above companies, unless they provide official consent to the connection.
 This project, and all games produced using this specification intend no copyright infringement or Intellectual Property theft of any kind.<br/><br/>

-The PokemonSMS Public Specification("This Document"), provided by the PokemonSMS Public Specification Project ("This Project"), is Copyright Connor Horman("The Owner"), 2018.
+The PokemonSMS Battle Event Handling Specification("This Document"), provided by the PokemonSMS Public Specification Project ("This Project"), is Copyright Connor Horman("The Owner"), 2018.
 Using the license specified by the project, you may, with only the restrictions detailed below, (a)Use this document to produce a complete or partial implementation of PokemonSMS, (b)Use this document as reference material to create other related projects or derivative works,